How do you imagine St Joseph?

 Covid has really hit the country of Peru hard this past year.
-In many ways around the globe the catch phase "we are in this together" plays on repeat.
+In many ways around the globe the catch phrase "we are in this together" plays on repeat.
 But, to be honest it seems that we are not all living this together in quite the same way.
 I can't really imagine a family potato farming in Iceland in the middle of winter!
-One thing we do all need is food, from Icelandic fish to potato's in Peru; we need physical nourishment for our health.
-In Peru potato farming is essential for physical health for its people.
+One thing we all need is food, from Icelandic fish to potatoes in Peru; we need physical nourishment for our health.
+In Peru, potato farming is essential for the physical health of its people.
 Historically the story of the potato began more than 10,000 years ago (more about the potato story).

-Any hoo, enough about potato's - most importantly we also need spiritual nourishment.
-Our Jose helps me / us here in abundance.
-I hear and see our Jose quietly and patiently tending to the harvest of our hearts.
+Anyhoo, enough about potatoes - most importantly we also need spiritual nourishment.
+Our Jose helps me/us here in abundance.
+I hear and see Jose quietly and patiently tending to the harvest of our hearts.

 "Joseph found happiness not in mere self-sacrifice but in self-gift.
 In him, we never see frustration only trust.
 His patient silence was the prelude to concrete expression of trust." ~ Patris Corde 7

-This has helped me tremendously as I have recently journeyed back to my homeland of New Zealand.
-It was bitter sweet to leave Australia.
-The 5+ years in Australia, 3+ months wait for quarantine, flight cancellation, delays, 2 weeks in hotel quarantine have all been gift, and all required patience and trust in abundance.
-With reflection I can now see that returning to God in prayer with patience and trust guided me home - grateful and now transformed by it all.
+This has helped me tremendously as I have recently journeyed back to my homeland of Aotearoa New Zealand.
+It was bittersweet to leave Australia.
+The 5+ years in Australia, 3+ months wait for quarantine, flight cancellation, delays, and 2 weeks in hotel quarantine have all been gifts and all required patience and trust in abundance.
+With reflection, I can now see that returning to God in prayer with patience and trust guided me home - grateful and now transformed by it all.